 To go bankrupt, you need to fill out the application forms on the Accountancy in Bankruptcy (AiB) website.
 You have to speak to an approved money advisor before you can go bankrupt in Scotland.
 Our advisors in Scotland are approved money advisors and will guide you through the process.

-The fee to go bankrupt in Scotland is £200.
+The fee to go bankrupt in Scotland is £150.
+However, if you receive certain benefits, it'll be reduced to £0.
 You can pay in instalments, but your application won’t be processed until you’ve paid in full.
 If you wish to pay in instalments you’ll need to complete and submit the ‘Notice to Pay by Instalments’ form in the application pack.

 If you decide not to go ahead with your application before it’s been submitted, your payment will be refunded.
 It’s unlikely you’ll be able to receive a refund if your application’s already been submitted.